-In this assignment you will gain experience with Three.js and GLSL shaders.
-Specific outcomes include the ability to:

-- run WebGL code based on Three.js - debug basic javascript errors and shader errors - modify and build basic 3D scenes using existing object classes in Three.js - define your own 3D object from vertices and faces - make basic modifications to a fragment shader
+In this assignment you will gain basic experience with Three.js and GLSL shaders.
+Outcomes include the ability to: run WebGL code based on Three.js; debug basic javascript errors and shader errors; modify basic 3D scenes in Three.js; defining a custom 3D object; make simple modifications to a fragment shader.